 But nobody can guarantee that it’d surely wipe out the large trees which have been there for years and years on.

-The simple fact is, despite the obstruction, the underlying drainage of the artificial grass can make the water reach the ground.
+The simple fact is, despite the obstruction, the underlying drainage of the fake turf can make the water reach the ground.

 On top of that, larger trees have roots that spread over an extended area which can eventually collect required nutrients.